CFSworks/shrdvr/README.md

   headers in a very particular order.
   (This happens even without authentication!!!)
 - RTSP server doesn't properly \r\n\r\n-terminate a SETUP response.
+- RTP stream is fragmented in an unusual way.

 Tools in this repository
 ------------------------